-Under our foreign currency risk management strategy, we utilize derivative instruments to protect our interests from unanticipated fluctuations in earnings and cash flows caused by volatility in currency exchange rates.
+Under our foreign currency risk management strategy, we utilize derivative instruments to protect our earnings and cash flows from unanticipated fluctuations in earnings and cash flows caused by volatility in currency exchange rates.
 This financial exposure is monitored and managed as an integral part of our overall risk management program which focuses on the unpredictability of financial markets and seeks to reduce the potentially adverse effects that the volatility of these markets may have on our operating results.
-We continue our policy of hedging our current and forecasted foreign currency exposures with hedging instruments having tenors of up to 18 months (see Note 14, "Derivative Instruments and Hedging Activities," to the condensed consolidated financial statements for a detailed description).
-Our outstanding hedge contracts, with maximum maturity of 18 months, were as follows:
+We continue our policy of hedging our current and forecasted foreign currency exposures with hedging instruments having tenors of up to 18 months (see Note 14, "Derivative Instruments and Hedging Activities," to the condensed consolidated financial statements for additional details).
+Our outstanding hedge contracts, with maximum remaining maturities of approximately 13 months as of March 31, 2017 and 7 months as of June 30, 2016, respectively, were as follows:

-(In thousands) Mai As of March 31, 2015 Jun As of June 30, 2014
+(In thousands) As of March 31, 2017 As of June 30, 2016

 Cash flow hedge contracts

-Purchase \$ 20,822 \$ 6,066
+Purchase \$ 17,06 \$ 7,591

-Sell \$ 49,275 \$ 33,999
+Sell \$ 109,40 \$ 91,793

 Other foreign currency hedge contracts

-Purchase \$ 56,345 \$ 108,901
+Purchase \$ 94,104 \$ 122,275

-Sell \$ 127,776 \$ 106,322
+Sell \$ 101,40 \$ 115,087

 In October 2014, in anticipation of the issuance of the Senior Notes, we entered into a series of forward contracts ("Rate Lock Agreements") to lock the benchmark rate on a portion of the Senior Notes.
 The objective of the Rate Lock Agreements was to hedge the risk associated with the variability in interest rates due to the changes in the benchmark rate leading up to the closing of the intended financing, on the notional amount being hedged.
-The Rate Lock Agreements had a notional amount of \$1 billion in aggregate, with contract maturity dates in the second quarter of the fiscal year ending June 30, 2015.
-We designated each of the Rate Lock Agreements as a qualifying hedging instrument to be accounted for as a cash flow hedge, under which the effective portion of the gain or loss on the close out of the Rate Lock Agreements was initially recognized in accumulated other comprehensive income (loss) as a reduction of total stockholders' equity and subsequently amortized into earnings as a component of interest expense over the term of the underlying debt.
+The Rate Lock Agreements had a notional amount of \$1.00 billion in aggregate which matured in the second quarter of the fiscal year ended June 30, 2015.
+We designated each of the Rate Lock Agreements as a qualifying hedging instrument and accounted for as a cash flow hedge, under which the effective portion of the gain or loss on the close out of the Rate Lock Agreements was initially recognized in accumulated other comprehensive income (loss) as a reduction of total stockholders' equity and subsequently amortized into earnings as a component of interest expense over the term of the underlying debt.
 The ineffective portion, if any, was recognized in earnings immediately.
-The Rate Lock Agreements were terminated on the date of pricing of the \$1.25 billion of 4.650% Senior Notes due in 2024 and we recorded the fair value of a\$7.5 million receivable as a gain within accumulated other comprehensive income (loss) as of December 31, 2014.
-For the three months and nine months ended March 31, 2015, we recognized \$0.2 million and \$0.3 million, respectively for the amortization of the gain recognized in accumulated other comprehensive income (loss), which amount reduced the interest expense.
-We did not record any ineffectiveness for the three months and nine months ended March 31, 2015 because the designated hedged item was classified as interest expense in the condensed consolidated statements of cash flows from operating activities in the condensed consolidated statements of cash flows.
+The Rate Lock Agreements were terminated on the date of pricing of the \$1.25 billion of 4.650% Senior Notes due in 2024 and we recorded the fair value of\$7.5 million as a gain within accumulated other comprehensive income (loss) as of December 31, 2014.
+We recognized \$0.2 million for each of the gain recognized in accumulated other comprehensive income (loss) as of March 31, 2017 and 2016 for the amortization of the gain recognized in accumulated other comprehensive income (loss), which amount reduced the interest expense.
+As of March 31, 2017, the unamortized portion of the fair value of the fair value of \$5.7 million.